kaitlyn-pixley-dtqhTekw09M-unsplash.jpg

 Dancing for Anchor Splash and Breaking a UO Running Club Record

 Spring had finally arrived in Eugene, Oregon, and you could feel it in the air.
-The campus had shaken off its winter haze—people were out and about, tulips were blooming along the walkways, and I started running into folks I hadn’t seen since fall term.
+The campus had shaken off its winter haze—students were out and about, tulips were blooming along the walkways, and I kept running into people I hadn’t seen since fall term.
 There was this electric buzz everywhere, like the whole city had woken up.

 Around that time, Delta Gamma was gearing up for their big annual event—Anchor Splash.
-It’s their signature philanthropy: a full-on dance competition where all the fraternities battle it out for the crown (and bragging rights).
-DG was known for being one of the most admired sororities on campus, so naturally, we all wanted to bring our A-game.
+Their signature philanthropy was a full-on dance competition where fraternities battle for the crown (and bragging rights).
+DG was one of the most admired sororities on campus, so naturally, everyone wanted to bring their A-game.

-Now, I’ve got to give major props to my fraternity brother Levi Weiss.
-He was the mastermind behind our whole effort—coordinating practices, hyping everyone up, and even recruiting a real dance instructor to help us get our moves together.
+I’ve got to give major props to my fraternity brother, Levi Weiss.
+He was the mastermind behind our entire effort—coordinating practices, hyping everyone up, and even recruiting a professional dance instructor to help us get our moves together.
 The wild part?
-We weren’t even a full fraternity yet—just a colony, trying to carve out our place.
-And while we didn’t have the numbers that some of the bigger houses had, we weren’t about to let that stop us.
+We weren’t even a full fraternity yet—just a colony trying to carve out our place.
+And while we didn’t have the numbers of some of the bigger houses, we weren’t about to let that stop us.

-Some of the other frats leaned hard into gimmicks.
-Ripping off shirts, flexing for the crowd—you know the type.
-But we took a different approach.
+Some of the other fraternities leaned hard into gimmicks—ripping off shirts, flexing for the crowd, the whole showy thing.
+We took a different approach.
 We focused on creativity and story.
 Our routine was clean and simple, built around a clear three-act structure.
 Nothing too technical—just smart, cohesive choreography that even our most rhythm-challenged brothers could follow.

-Side note: We got DG in so much trouble for tossing flour all over the cement floor that the university actually banned them from hosting future events at Matthew Knight Arena.
-I still feel a little bad about it—but honestly, as a new fraternity trying to make our mark, it kind of felt like a rite of passage.
+Side note: We got DG in serious trouble for tossing flour all over the cement floor—so much so that the university banned them from hosting future events at Matthew Knight Arena.
+I still feel a little bad—but honestly, as a new fraternity trying to make our mark, it felt like a rite of passage.
 Messing something up for a sorority?
 Classic.

-There’s just something electric about Hayward Field—especially when the stands are packed.
-The noise, the energy, the history… it all hits you at once.
+There’s something electric about Hayward Field—especially when the stands are packed.
+The noise, the energy, the history… it hits you all at once.
 And wearing the “O” on my chest?
 That made it feel even bigger.

 I marked off my steps—about twenty paces—and laid down my tape.
 Watching the race back now, I have to give props to Ahmad for the clean handoff.
 As I sprinted down the back stretch, I suddenly caught a flash of white in my peripheral vision.